Updated 2026-03-18

 Best Email Marketing Tools with MCP Support

-Connect your AI coding assistant directly to your email platform.
-Create campaigns, manage subscribers, and send emails without leaving your terminal or IDE.
+Connect your AI agent directly to your email platform.
+Create campaigns, manage subscribers, and send emails from Claude Desktop, Cursor, Windsurf, Claude Code, OpenClaw, or Hermes without touching a dashboard.

 Model Context Protocol (MCP) is changing how developers interact with email marketing platforms.
 Instead of switching between your IDE and a web dashboard, MCP lets your AI assistant talk directly to your email tool - creating campaigns, segmenting audiences, and triggering sends through natural language.
 But not every email platform supports MCP, and the ones that do vary wildly in what they expose.
 These 10 tools are ranked by the depth and quality of their MCP integration, API completeness, and how well they work in agent-driven workflows.